 Things to Do and See

-One of the reasons we gave up the 9-5 to come to the Highlands is the joy of living in the heart of the Cairngorms.
-There are so many things to do and see that we can’t possibly list everything here but we hope that the information provided will give you a flavour of why people flock to this amazing part of Scotland.
+There are so many things to do and see here in the Highlands that we can’t possibly list everything here but we hope that the information provided will give you a flavour of why people flock to this amazing part of Scotland.
 We’ve also included some links to local attractions and activities that we hope you will find useful.

 Many people who come to the area are touring to see as much of Scotland as possible.
 If this is the case, then Arden House is the perfect base for your travels.
 We are close to the A9, which is the main road link to and from the Highlands and Islands and we even have a train station a few minutes walk away.